craigduncanlab/HPC/Nimbus.md

 # Stage 3 - install applications, libraries etc

+## Optional

-## Optional: use docker containers to make setup/maintenance easier
+Use docker containers to make setup/maintenance easier

 # Stage 4 - take a snapshot of image as setup